 Visit the Watson and Associates Literacy Center Website

-Applied Research and Policy Analysis, Institute of
+Institute of Applied Research and Policy Analysis

 The institutes was established in 1985 to meet the information needs of policy and decision-makers in the Inland Empire.
 It conducts applied business, social and public policy research, and has contracted survey research, marketing studies, general research and evaluation for state and local government, and private sectors.
 The institute holds partnership in the Inland Empire Research Consortium with UCR Center for Social Research.
 Its monthly Inland Empire purchasing manager reports are funded by local media and businesses.